legacybin/NewPipe-Legacy-Revo/README.md

 * Listen to YouTube videos
 * Popup mode (floating player)
 * Select streaming player to watch video with
-* Make Personalised Watch Later Playlist
+* Make Personalised inApp Playlist of Videos
 * Open a video in Kodi
 * Show next/related videos
 * Search YouTube in a specific language